-Selling online internationally is a great way to expand your base of potential customers and grow your business, and eBay offers a number of different ways to sell internationally.
-We take a look at the different ways you can sell on eBay internationally, how to set up international postage rates and the changes you’ll need to make to your listings.
+Selling online internationally is a great way to expand your base of potential customers and grow your business, and eBay offers several ways to open up your listings and products to buyers outside the UK.
+We've taken a look at the different ways you can sell on eBay internationally, how to set up international postage rates and the changes you’ll need to make to your listings.

 How to sell on eBay internationally

 You can sell internationally on eBay by either adding international shipping options to your listings on eBay.co.uk (basic international selling) or creating separate listings for your products on eBay’s international sites (advanced international selling).

 How to sell on eBay UK to international buyers